Pollen and Pollination

 pollen in order for the fruit to develop.
 In the pictures below, the first

-one is an immature female and the second picture is a mature female with
+one is an immature female, and the second picture is a mature female with

 an open flower ready to accept pollen.

-Is Pollination Occurring?
+Is Plant Pollination Occurring?

 has died and fallen off, and the tiny fruit beneath it begins to grow.
 The